-Since peaking in Feb 2021, the ARKK ETF - a proxy for growth/innovation stocks (though we certainly do not agree with all of the positions) - is down ~70% and down around 40% since the start of 2020.
+Since peaking in Feb 2021, the ARKK ETF - a proxy for growth/innovation stocks (though we certainly do not agree with all of the positions) - is down ~70%.

 Maybe unsurprisingly, the price action of ARKK (2020-2022) has closely mirrored the price action of Internet stocks (1999-2001).
 Liquidity peaked (Y/Y) in around Feb 2021, and with it, a lot of stocks (notably growth) also peaked.
-Using the Dot Com bubble as a proxy, the majority of the damage has been done and we should see winners begin to bottom over the coming ~3-6 months - while losers will continue on their way to de-listing/bankruptcy.
+Using the Dot Com bubble as a proxy, the majority of the damage has been done and we should see winners begin to bottom over the coming ~6-12 months - while losers will continue their on way listing/bankruptcy.
 Our bottom-up work also supports this view and estimated timeline, and we expect a clear dichotomy between winners/losers.

 Overall, the parallels are clear.
 We expect a similar setup today.
 The Mobility Universe has dramatically expanded.
 Valuations and stocks have gotten crushed.
 Yet, similar to the Internet buildout of the early 2000s, the Mobility revolution is actually accelerating - partially out of necessity.
 Electrification is the new fossil fuel.
 Autonomy is the new railroad/interstate highway.
-We are more confident than ever in our three-pillar framework (Sharing/ Connectivity, Electrification, & Autonomy) and the broader MobilityRevolution.
+We are more confident than ever in our three-pillar framework (Sharing/ Connectivity, Electrification, & Autonomy) and the broader Mobility Revolution.